Introducing American Samoa

 The main island of Tutuila is mountainous and wonderfully scenic with good hiking in the National Park of American Samoa.
 Transport round the island is cheap and buses operate from the market in Fagatogo.
 There's the usual list of attractions including waterfalls, villages, native wildlife, beaches, and archaeological sites to see here.
 It is also home to the capital and only port of call, Pago Pago, which is both an entertaining and informative village and the US-style stores, restaurants and bars are a refreshing change for anyone who has been travelling the Pacific islands for long.

-The weather is warm, the people hospitable and the country exquisitely beautiful and the memory of American Samoa is one that will be relived for years to come by those who visit here.
+The weather is warm, the people hospitable and the country exquisitely beautiful.
+The memory of American Samoa is one that will certainly be relived for years to come by those who visit this wonderful country.

 Become our American Samoa Travel Expert